francojposa/personal-site/_dev_setup_guides/python_setup_macos.md

   3.8.0
 ```

-Now we have 3 versions available.
+Now we have three versions available.
 Switch the version for this shell session and start it up to see the effect:

 ```
 % pyenv shell 3.6.8